-There are an estimated 30 million people worldwide who need need a prosthetic.
+Around 1 in 1,900 newborns in the USA are born with a limb reduction deficit, and there are an estimated 30 million people worldwide who need need a prosthetic.
 Of those, less than 20% actually have one.
 Even in the USA, the richest and most powerful country in the world, many don’t have replacement limbs due to the prohibitive costs.
 Despite this, around 200,000 amputations are performed in the USA per year, leaving many with stumps who struggle to live as they used to.
+But 3D printed prosthetics offer a potential solution.

 There is therefore a problem.
 Traditional prosthetic technologies are leaving a gaping wide gap in those who need a prosthetic, and those who have one.
-They fit great when completed, but are expensive, have long lead times, and need to be replaced.
+They fit great when completed, but are expensive, have long lead times, and need to be replaced if the receipient is still growing.

 Traditional Prosthetics: The Problem